 From a less romantic perspective, the financial implications of beginning a relationship at this time of life are serious and need to be considered carefully.

 Just as your wealth creation strategy needs to be reviewed on a regular basis, so too does your wealth protection plan.
-Every stage of life brings with it exciting challenges along with different types of risk.
+Every stage of life brings exciting challenges along with different types of risk.

 Let’s look at the most common scenarios.
 You may see yourself in some of these stories.